TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

 **EASY-ONE-CLICK-INSTALLER**

-   Open the Extracted Archive and
+   Open the Extracted Archive (or cloned repo) and click
      ```
-     SIMPLY CLICK EASY-ONE-CLICK-SETUP
+RUN-FIRST-PRE-FLIGHT-CHECK
      ```
    - Follow the on-screen prompts.
 The script will automatically set up the python environment(s), install necessary packages, and configure settings.